dezrez/DezrezCoreAPI/README.md

 It is based on JSON, and is secured using OAuth2.

+##What can I do with it?
+People use our API primarily to deliver apps that deliver some value for Estate Agents, thier customers, or partners.

+For example - many people use the API to deliver the very best online experiences for Vendors - allowing them to run thier own marketing, manage thier own viewings and even negotiate thier own sales.

+We also have a basic integration option for websites, where we can supply a simple search function for getting Estate Agents properties on thier website.

+If you want to get started, you just need to register your application with us, as below.

 ##Getting access to the Dezrez Core API - Registering your application
 In order to use the Dezrez core API, you need to first register with us so that you can have access codes sent to you.